-The first day of pre-registration for the Fall and the Spring semesters will be designated as Priority Registration Day.
-Currently, enrolled students will meet with their faculty advisor on that day and during the next week to review the student's academic progress and plan a class schedule for the next semester.
+The first day of pre-registration for the Fall and Spring semesters will be designated as Priority Registration Day.
+Currently, enrolled students will meet with their faculty advisor during Advising Month leading up to registration day to review the student's academic progress and plan a class schedule for the next semester.